ChilliCream/graphql-workshop/docs/3-understanding-dataLoader.md

    mkdir GraphQL/Types
    ```

-1. Create a new class `SessionType` in the directory types with the following code:
+1. Create a new class `SpeakerType` in the directory types with the following code:

    ```csharp
     using System.Collections.Generic;